We Are Proud To Be Trusted By The World's Leading Interior Designers

 Which Chandelier Materials Work Best?

-Our collection offers a variety of options, each with their own character.
-Glass is a classic favourite, giving an airy feel while catching and reflecting light beautifully.
-Fabric, as seen in our Haze collection, brings a softer, more muted effect that works beautifully in intimate spaces such as bedrooms.
-For something with a more sculptural, tactile quality, alabaster works beautifully in a chandelier.
+• For something with a more sculptural, tactile quality, alabaster works beautifully in a chandelier.
 Even when switched off, it reads as a decorative piece within the room, and when lit it gives a soft, warm glow.

 A chandelier should always be part of a layered lighting plan, working alongside wall lights, table lamps, and any recessed or accent lights.
 Keeping the bulb type consistent across fixtures ensures the room feels balanced, with no harsh or mismatched tones.
 We recommend bulbs with a Kelvin rating around 2,700K.